-The College Board announced January 19 that it is eliminating the SAT’s optional essay and end its SAT Subject Test offerings.
-These changes equate to zero downside for students.
-Many have long complained about the seemingly excessive overlapping requirements for admissions required by the most competitive colleges.
-They will save time, minimize the need to study for overlapping standardized tests and give students the opportunity to showcase their talents in a more organic way.
+The College Board announced January 19 that it is eliminating the SAT’s optional essay and ending its SAT Subject Test offerings.
+These changes pose zero downside for students.
+Students, parents and high school counselors alike have complained about the overlapping requirements for college admissions.
+That’s particularly true of the most competitive colleges.
+Scrapping the SAT Subject Tests and the SAT essay will save students time.

 No SAT Essay Means More Time for Test Prep and More Focus on College Essays

-No Subject Tests Means More Time for APs
+No SAT Subject Tests Means More Time for APs